wsamuelw/Proj-RKlout/README.md

 # Twitter Followers + Klout Score

+What is Klout Score?

+The [Klout Score](https://klout.com/corp/score) is a number between 1-100 that represents your influence.
+The more influential you are, the higher your Klout Score.

 Based on a very small population of 900+ followers, most users have a score of around 40ish.
 The 0s simply mean undefined.

 ```{r}